 What is a kPlex?

-kPlex is an official MONDIALAB Research and Development product term.
-The MONDIALAB PRO kPlex is the LFIA test cassette of the MONDIALAB PRO platform, consisting of plastic components, 4 LFIA holders (with a barcode, side symbol, and sample-well), a connector and a handle.
+kPlex, short for kinetic multiplexing, is an official MONDIALAB Research and Development product term.
+The MONDIALAB PRO kPlex is the consumable LFIA testing module of the MONDIALAB PRO platform, consisting of plastic components, 4 LFIA holders (with a barcode, side symbol, and sample-well), a connector and a handle.

 What is a lateral flow test?